 Unison Capital takes diverse, tailored approaches to supporting each of its portfolio companies.
 Some key approaches include strengthening management, revisiting business strategies, providing necessary funds and resources, digital innovation, as well as aiming to create better environments for both portfolio companies and their periphery through a commitment to ESG initiatives.

 Founding Partner and Representative Director of Unison Capital, Inc. Extensive investment experience in consumer, healthcare, and other sectors.
-Serves as Chairman of Japan Private Equity Association since September 2021.
+Served as Chairman of Japan Private Equity Association between 2021 to 2023.
 Previously engaged in investment banking activities at Goldman Sachs.

 Founding Partner and Representative Director of Unison Capital, Inc. Extensive investment experience in consumer, B2B services and other sectors.
 Previously worked at Goldman Sachs, McKinsey and NextCard, an internet start-up in the U.S.